Albion-Krasniqi/Car-Classification-Deep-Learning/README.md

 ├── LICENSE
 ├── README.md          <- The top-level README for developers using this project.
 ├── data
-│   └── raw            <- The original, immutable data dump.
+│   └── raw              <- The link to the original data │   └── names            <- csv file with all the names of car classes │   └── training_labels  <- csv file which contains the information about the car in the training set │   └── testing_labels   <- csv file which contains the information about the car in the testing set │
 │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │    └── data pre-processing